-Under HIPAA, an employee's dependents and opposite-sex spouse can also be added to a group plan during annual open-enrollment periods and when they lose other health insurance.
-Options for same-sex couples in a marriage or civil union will depend on the enrollment rights contained in state law or (if no such rights exist) on the language of the policy.
+Under HIPAA, an employee's dependents and spouse can also be added to a group plan during annual open-enrollment periods and when they lose other health insurance.

 Most workers with group coverage probably assume it's best to cover their entire family with the same plan.
 Taking this position can make a family's insurance situation simpler, but it doesn't always translate to savings on premiums.
 Although employers often pay for a portion of their employees' health insurance, employer contributions for an employee's family members are usually smaller or not available.
 If a spouse or child is relatively healthy, it might be a good idea to look into an individual policy for the person before adding him or her to a group.